ALEHACKsp/LobbySimulatorCompanion/README.md

 * Start a new line with Enter and type, javaw -jar LOOP.jar
 * Choose Save As and name it LOOP.bat with the option All Files selected
 * Right-click the new batch file and Run as Administrator

+## I am a killer main.
+Can I use it?
+For now, this is oriented to survivors because it keeps track of a connection against the game host.

+## Why did you create this fork of MLGA (MakeLobbiesGreatAgain)?
+LOOP has been built on the MLGA code, but I wanted to make significant changes to the codebase as well as the purpose of the project.
+MLGA has become more of a generic P2P tool for multiple games, while LOOP is very oriented towards DBD survivor players.
+Also, the core mechanics of identifying peers has changed, but we still use the MLGA implementation for detecting STUN packets.
+Also, keep in mind that this project will become obsolete in several months, when the DBD public servers become available.

+## Can I get banned for using LOOP?
+While I cannot provide a 100% guarantees on this, you shouldn't get banned for using it.
+Here's why:
+1) This app does not modify or interact with DBD in any way.
+2) It's a completely external/independent desktop application, which does not hook to any Steam/DBD process.
+3) It only reads packets from P2P connections but never sends or fiddle with any packets.
+4) It doesn't alter the game mechanics in any way so that you can gain in-game advantage.
+5) It is based on the MLGA codebase, which has been approved by EAC, and running since 2016.
+6) This tool will probably become obsolete once public servers are available.

+Just in case, I have sent an email to EAC to see if we can get their approval.
+I am waiting for their reply.

+## How does it work?
+LOOP uses a packet capture library to detect STUN packets from any peer-to-peer connection in order to determine who you're connected to and get ping from.
+It also uses a storage file for user-provided data.